tiangeluo/ShapeCompiler/README.md

 ## BibTex

 ```
+If our work helps your research, we are happy to receive a citation.
 @article{luo2022neural,
       author = {Luo, Tiange and Lee, Honglak and Johnson, Justin},
       title = {Neural Shape Compiler: A Unified Framework for Transforming between Text, Point Cloud, and Program},